MehmetMHY/cha/README.md

   -i [IMAGE], --image [IMAGE]
-                        Generate image (flag only) or print the metadata for generated images (provide filepath) -t, --token_count     Count tokens for the input file or string
+                        Generate image (flag only) or print the metadata for generated images (provide filepath) -t, --token_count     Count tokens for the input file or string -p [PLATFORM], --platform [PLATFORM]
+                        Specify the platform name or leave empty to default to OpenAI
 ```

 ## Development